jurezove/JZMenu/README.md

                            [UIImage imageNamed:@"iPhone"], nil];
 ```

-* Create the JZMenu object with the selected and unselected main menu image, your array of menu images and the parent frame.
+* Create the JZMenu object with the normal and highlighted main menu image, your array of menu images and the parent frame.
 Then just add it to your view.

 ```
     JZMenu *demoMenu = [[JZMenu alloc] initWithSelectedImage:[UIImage imageNamed:@"menu_blue_se"]